 I got my start in radio at the "freewaves"- WUNH in Durham.
 I then climbed Mt.
 Rialto and broadcast from the "Elegante Ballroom"!
 I rocked at other seacoast stations before landing at the Shark, and I've been with the Shark since it's first day on the air.
 My interests include music, radio, television and sports.
-My hobbies include (see above) - plus reading and drumming!
-My pet peeves: finding more each day.
+My hobbies include the former plus reading and drumming!

-Nikki Cruz started her entertainment career in television as a teenager, growing up on a military base in Seoul, South Korea.
-She first appeared as a singer and dancer on a hit TV show called "Young Parade," and hosted an evening rock show on AFN where she fell in love with radio.
-After high school, Nikki moved to San Antonio, Texas to attend college.
+I started my entertainment career in television as a teenager, growing up on a military base in Seoul, South Korea.
+I first appeared as a singer and dancer on a hit TV show called "Young Parade," and I hosted an evening rock show on AFN, where I fell in love with radio.
+After high school, I moved to San Antonio, Texas, to attend college.
 I lucked out with a job offer to do the evening show at AC station, KSSR, while still in school.
 I eventually moved to middays on the legendary classic hits station KONO

 Chris Clark got his radio career going while in high school.
 He began by making cassette recordings for friends using a mixing board and two turntables.
 He would record as if he was actually broadcasting and use their initials as a station ID.
 That, believe it or not, struck it big with his closest friends.
 After high school he joined the U.S. Army as a Broadcaster, working in both TV and Radio in which he traveled the globe.
 He once did a TV show in Iceland!
 He has since retired from the Army after serving on active duty and part-time as an Army Reservist for 21 years